awehrung/algo-competition/README.md

 ## How to compete

 As the competition runner, gather docker images from the competitors and adapt the `runner/compete.py` script to run the correct game with the list of competitors.
+Be aware that the docker images need to be compatible with your CPU architecture (submissions built on an ARM-based Mac will not work on x86-based PCs).

 As a competitor, build a docker image that matches the game specifications using the templates as starting points and publish it to a registry the competition runner has access to.
 Notify them about your entry, so that it can be added to the competition.